 Now I consider myself a pretty smart guy.
-Maybe even smarter than grandpa and grandma, considering I was the first to attend college and the technology I grew up around.
-Now that doesn’t mean I never called grandpa or grandma to ask for advice, or ask a question.
+Maybe even more intelligent than grandpa and grandma, considering I was the first to attend college and the technology I grew up around.
+Now that doesn’t mean I never called grandpa or grandma to ask for advice or ask a question.
 It’s one of the things I miss since grandpa has passed away, the ability to pick up the phone and chat with him.
-I still have that opportunity with grandma, and even at my age I can learn from her experience.
+I still have that opportunity with grandma, and even at my age, I can learn from her experience.

 Learn from My Experiences

 Please take advantage of my forty-five years on this earth.
 I have experienced many highs and lows in my life.
-I have had happy and sad time.
-I’ve been hurt by others, I have had fights, I have been sorry, and I’ve apologized.
+I have had happy and sad times.
+Others have hurt me, I have had fights, I have been sorry, and I’ve apologized.
 I’ve put my foot in my mouth more than once.
 I’ve been rejected, I’ve been told no for a lot of things.
-I’ve lost my wallet, I’ve lost job, and even lost some loved ones too.
+I’ve lost my wallet.
+I’ve lost a job and even lost some loved ones too.
 The point is if you are experiencing something for the first time and need help with it, I bet I’ve been through it already and might be able to help.
-Most of all learn from the mistakes I’ve already made.
+Most of all, learn from the mistakes I’ve already made.

 Learn from My Mistakes

-Don’t ever forget the fifty months when we paid off our debt, the sacrifices that were made, the extra hours that were worked, how often we had to say the word “no” That time in your life should be a reminder why debt is one of those bad four letter words and you should avoid it.
+Don’t ever forget the fifty months when we paid off our debt, the sacrifices that were made, the extra hours that were worked, how often we had to say the word “no.” That time in your life should be a reminder of why debt is one of those bad four-letter words, and you should avoid it.
 Debt will only add stress, frustration, and anger to your lives.
-Learn from that fact that mom and dad did not have a plan for their money that we overspent for years and at the end of it all didn’t have much to show for it.
+Learn from that fact that mom and dad did not have a plan for their money that we overspent for years, and at the end of it all didn’t have much to show for it.